Network Firewall Standard

 Each network security zone shall have a different set of access restrictions applied to them, ranging from least restrictive to most restrictive.
 The ruleset for each network security zone is located in the ITS Network Firewall Supporting Documentation document.

 All ports opened within either of the High Security DMZ, High Security Internal and the Management Network zone must have accompanying justification, documented within ITS Network Firewall Supporting Documentation, as well as an approved change management ticket.

 All administrative access to Loyola network firewalls will be governed by the following rules:

-- All administrative users must authenticate via RADIUS.
+- All administrative users must authenticate via LDAP after connecting to LSA using Multi-Factor Authentication.
 A backup administrator account shall be used only for console access.

 - All administrative access shall be encrypted, at a minimum, via the following methods: SSHv2, AES 128 bit or 3DES 128 bit.

 - All administrative access shall be restricted to networks and hosts as identified in the ITS Network Firewall Supporting Documentation document.

 - Each network firewall will present the following login banner when a user logs in to the device:

 “UNAUTHORIZED ACCESS TO THIS NETWORK DEVICE IS PROHIBITED.
 You must have explicit permission to access or configure this device.
 All activities performed on this device may be logged, and violations of this policy may result in disciplinary action in accordance with the appropriate handbook, and may be reported to law enforcement.
 There is no right to privacy on this device."